 You never know what wilderness has in store for you.
 It’s big, mysterious and always has new things for you to discover.
 For that reason, many people choose to adventure themselves in nature for a certain period, to experience survival in the wild.

-However, people tend to pack unnecessary things as well, leading to extra weight and ending up with a severe back pain, early fatigue and a less than full experience.
+However, people tend to pack unnecessary things as well, leading to extra weight and ending up with severe back pain, early fatigue, and less than the full experience.
 Because you want to avoid that, here is what you need to survive in the wilderness without carrying all those extra pounds.

 The Essentials – What Should You Pack?